What surprised me about our monthly budget.

 Honestly, the deficit shocked me.
 I used to be amazing at budgeting, so much so that I’ve taught several friends how to do it.
-But since I started working for myself, I’ve been so busy that tracking that my spending often falls by the wayside.
+But since I started working for myself, I’ve been so busy that tracking my spending often falls by the wayside.
 I knew that we had a couple really rough months in the spring, but I honestly thought once everything was factored in, we’d be breaking even.
 To see that we aren’t proves to me that I need to allow more time for keeping track of my budget.

 What You Don’t See

 These numbers are averages over the first half of 2017, which turned out to be six very complicated months.
 In March, I had an illness that made me unable to work.
 During that time, we also spent a lot more money on food, because I also wasn’t able to cook.
-In May, my wife took a new job, one that makes her a little less money, but also allows her to be home with our toddler more, so I can do more freelancing.
+In May, my wife took a new job, one that makes her a little less money, but also allows her to be home with our child more, so I can do more freelancing.
 Ultimately, that decision has meant that our household pulls in more money per month than we did before, but that didn’t happen overnight.

 I’m on track to make more this month than any freelancing month so far, but we’re still playing catch-up.
 While I’m glad that our financial status is improving, there’s still no denying that things are tight, and we’re one emergency away from getting really behind again.